NCAR/i-wrf/docs/Users_Guide/configuration.rst

 ^^^^^^^^^^^^
 WPS Namelist
 ^^^^^^^^^^^^
-Use this in the namelist.wps file when running WPS for the Hurricane Matthew case, from the Github repository:
+Use this in the namelist.wps file when running WPS for the Hurricane Matthew case, from the GitHub repository:

 https://github.com/NCAR/i-wrf/blob/main/use_cases/Hurricane_Matthew/WRF/namelist.wps